-The development of antiviral drugs to combat harmful viruses can take a long time.
+The development of antiviral drugs to combat harmful viruses can take 10-15 years.
 When SARS-CoV-2, the coronavirus that causes COVID-19, first emerged, there were no approved treatments or vaccines for treating any coronavirus infection.
 However, NIH was able to build on existing research on other coronaviruses that had caused earlier outbreaks or pandemics and actively contribute to the Federal response to COVID-19.
 To prepare for future threats posed by known and unknown viruses, NIH is taking a proactive approach by drawing on existing research and investing in antiviral drug discovery and development.
 The goal is to generate a pool of new antiviral drugs and increase the availability of antiviral drug candidates that might be used to address future outbreaks or pandemics.
-In FY 2022, NIH is working to advance the preclinical or clinical development of one antiviral therapeutic.
-In FY 2023, NIH will aim to advance the preclinical or clinical development of two antiviral therapeutics.
+In FY 2022, NIHfunded efforts advanced the preclinical development of multiple antiviral therapeutic candidates.
+For example, two separate groups of researchers used lab-based screening tools to identify ways to inhibit the growth of SARS-CoV-2 in host cells.
+Other researchers determined that flavanols, a type of flavonoids - natural substances found in fruits, nuts, vegetables, seeds and spices that have been shown to have antiviral effects - more effectively inhibited SARS-CoV-2 than other types of flavonoids that were previously tested.
+In addition, another group of researchers created the Small Molecule Antiviral Compound Collection (https://smacc.mml.unc.edu), a public database with curated scientific data to support scientists working on the development of antiviral drugs targeting a broad range of viruses. .
+In FY 2023 and FY 2024, NIH aims to advance the preclinical or clinical development of two antiviral therapeutics each year.

-Objective 2.2: Protect individuals, families, and communities from infectious disease and non-communicable disease through development and equitable delivery of effective, innovative, readily available, diagnostics, treatments, therapeutics, medical devices, and vaccines
+Objective 2.2: Protect individuals, families, and communities from infectious disease and non-communicable disease through equitable access to effective, innovative, readily available diagnostics, treatments, therapeutics, medical devices, and vaccines

 HHS is working on strategies to protect the public from known and emerging infectious diseases and prevent non-communicable diseases, including cardiovascular diseases, cancer, diabetes, and other chronic conditions.
 HHS advances the development and delivery of safe and effective, and innovative diagnostics, treatments, therapeutics, medical devices, and vaccines.
-HHS invests in innovative technology and development to ensure the supply and availability of diagnostics, treatments, therapeutics, medical devices while leveraging resources and collaborations to support and apply research, evaluation, and data insights about non-communicable and infectious disease.
+HHS invests in innovative technology and development to ensure the supply and availability of diagnostics, treatments, therapeutics, medical devices and collaborations to support and apply research, evaluation, and data insights about non-communicable and infectious disease.

 The Office of the Secretary leads this objective.
 The following divisions are responsible for implementing programs under this strategic objective: AHRQ, ASPR, CDC, CMS, FDA, HRSA, IHS, NIH, OASH, and OGA.
-The narrative below provides a brief summary of any past work towards these objectives and strategies planned to improve or maintain performance on these objectives.
+In consultation with OMB, HHS has determined that performance toward this objective has made noteworthy progress.
+The narrative below provides a brief summary of progress made and achievements or challenges, as well as plans to improve or maintain performance.

-FY 2016 FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 Target 56 % 59 % 62 % 66 % 70 % 70 % 70 % 70 % Result 43 % 38 % 45 % 48 % 50% Sep 30, 2022 Sep 30, 2023 Sep 30, 2024 Status Target Not Met but Improved Target Not Met Target Not Met but Improved Target Not Met but Improved Target Not Met but Improved Pending Pending Pending recommendation (as of 2010) for the seasonal influenza vaccine.
-Seasonal influenza vaccination rates for adults aged 18 and older increased slightly from 48 percent in FY 2019 to 50 percent in FY 2020.
-Targets for this measure have remained level for several years as CDC works to achieve the current level of seasonal flu vaccination.
-Interpretation of these results should take into account limitations of the survey, which include reliance on self-reporting of vaccination status and a decrease in response rates.
+FY 2017 FY 2018 FY 2019 FY 2020 FY 2021 FY 2022 FY 2023 FY 2024 Target 59% 62% 66% 70% 70% 70% 70% 70% Result 38% 45% 48% 50% 49% Sep 30, 2023 Sep 30, 2024 Sep 30, 2025 Status Target Not Met Target Not Met but Improved Target Not Met but Improved Target Not Met but Improved Target Not Met Pending Pending Pending